 * Include your address, telephone number, and email address.

-* Last date to receive your proposal is December 31, 2022, earlier is preferred.
-Notice of acceptances or otherwise will be sent by November 15 of the proposal received by then.
-Proposals received after, notice of acceptance will be sent by January 10, 2023.
+* Last date to receive your proposal is December 31, 2024, earlier is preferred.
+Notice of acceptances or otherwise will be sent by January 15, 2025.

 * Guidelines for full presentation will be emailed with acceptance of proposal..